Midnight movie: Heyday

 On the midnight following April Fool's Day 1976, The Rocky Horror Picture Show, which had flopped on initial release the year before, opened at the Waverly Theater, a leading midnight movie venue in New York's Greenwich Village.
 Midnight screenings of the film soon became a national sensation, amassing a cult following all over the United States.
 Every Friday and Saturday night, audience members would talk back to the screen, dress up as characters in the film, and act out scenes complete with props.
 Where the social aspect had always been a part of the midnight movie's attraction, with Rocky Horror in an exaggerated way it became the attraction.
 By summer 1979, the film was playing on weekend midnights in twenty-odd suburban theaters in the New York region alone; 20th Century Fox had approximately two hundred prints of the movie in circulation for midnight shows around the country.
 Beginning in 1978, the Waverly developed another midnight success that was much smaller commercially, but more significant artistically: Eraserhead, originally distributed the previous year.
-A model of shoestring surrealism, David Lynch's feature debut (which played alongside Susan Pitt's 1979 animated short Asparagus) reaffirmed the midnight movie's most central traditions.
+A model of shoestring surrealism, David Lynch's feature debut (subsequently billed with Suzan Pitt's 1979 animated short Asparagus) reaffirmed the midnight movie's most central traditions.